AlgoritmiaClub/missing-semester/workshops/software_engineering/introduction_to_version_control.md

 Torvalds, designed it to be distributed, blazingly fast, scalable to Linux-sized projects, and flexible enough to support a wide variety of workflows.

-Although Git is not the only VCS (some companies, most notably Meta, use other VCS or proprietary systems), it has become the industry standard, according to this 2023
+Although Git is not the only VCS (some companies use other public VCSs or proprietary solutions), it has become the industry standard.
+According to this 2023
 [Stack Overflow blog](https://stackoverflow.blog/2023/01/09/beyond-git-the-other-version-control-systems-developers-use/).
 93% of developers worldwide use Git.
 In practice, this means you will almost certainly use it at some point in your career.